Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-worksheets.md

 ### Delete a worksheet

-If the workbook contains more than one worksheet, the following code sample deletes the final worksheet.
+The following code sample deletes the final worksheet in the workbook (as long as it's not the only sheet in the workbook) and writes a message to the console.

 ```js
 Excel.run(function (context) {